robotpy/pyfrc/README.txt

 All test programs should live in the test modules directory, which is specified by the --test-modules argument to run_test.py

+Test modules must have the following required elements:

+	Variable:		robot_path
+	Description:	This is the directory that robot.py is located, relative to the test module's file.

+	Function:		run_tests
+	Parameters:		robot_module, myrobot
+	Description:	This function is called at the beginning of the test.
+					The first argument will be a reference to the robot.py module, and the second argument will be the instance of the robot class that was returned from the robot.py run function.

+Test modules may have the following optional elements:

+	Variable: 		import_robot
+	Description:	If set to False, robot.py will not be imported, but the robot path details will be setup correctly.
+This allows you to run unit tests that only involve a single specific component.
+If False, run_tests will be called with zero arguments.
+Default is True.

 See 'samples/import_test.py' for an example test program that starts the robot code and runs it through autonomous mode and operator mode.